genecook/pico_chess/README.md

 To stop minicom:

    Ctrl-A, Z then X

+For the following steps make sure both pico usb's are plugged in, at least when first startting openocd...

 To start ocd (so far, can only load and flash a new elf using the -c option):

    cd ~/Desktop/pico/openocd